 The Master of Business Administration (M.B.A.) is designed for students who seek advanced study in business.
-Students may choose a program in accounting or leadership.
+Students may choose a program in Accounting, Corporate Responsibility, or Leadership.
 The M.B.A. requires 36 hours of course work.
-The accounting program is designed primarily for those students wishing to take the Uniform Certified Public Accountant Examination, but require credit hours beyond the bachelor's degree.
-The accounting program requires prerequisite courses in undergraduate accounting.
-The leadership program is a unique course of study applicable to leaders in all organizations.
+The Accounting program is designed primarily for those students who wish to take the Uniform Certified Public Accountant (C.P.A.)
+Examination, but require credit hours beyond the bachelor's degree.
+The Accounting program requires prerequisite courses in undergraduate accounting.
+The Corporate Responsibility program has roots in accounting, but is without its technical emphasis on mechanics.
+The Leadership program is a unique course of study applicable to leaders in all organizations.

-Effective fall 2007, the M.B.A. is available through (1) a totally online format, (2) a totally traditional classroom format, or (3) a mixed approach (online and traditional).
+The M.B.A. is available through 1) a totally online format, 2) a totally traditional classroom format, or 3) a mixed approach (online and traditional).
 Courses are scheduled to enable a student to complete the M.B.A. in approximately a year if the student uses the mixed approach.
 Using either the totally online format or the totally traditional classroom format lengthens the minimum completion time to approximately two years.
-Only the leadership program is currently accessible totally online; while core courses are available online or in the classroom, courses specific to the accounting program continue to be taught exclusively in a traditional classroom format.
+Core curriculum courses and emphasis courses for Accounting and for Leadership are available online or in the classroom.
+Corporate Responsibility emphasis courses are currently available only online.